-High-end video projector manufacturer Vidikron America dissolved this month after the firm's only secured creditor, Markland Technologies, elected to pull its funding.
-But a new company formed by Vidikron's service agent and its former general manager has risen from the ashes.
+Hillside, N.J. - High-end video projector manufacturer Vidikron America dissolved this month after the firm's only secured creditor Markland Technologies, elected to pull its funding, but a new company formed by Vidikron's service agent and its former general manager has risen from the ashes.

-The new company, Crystal View Inc., was born last week after David Wolff, former Vidikron general manager, and Gary Guidi, president of HI-REZ Projections, the service company for Vidikron products, purchased Vidikron's inventory and service and parts departments.
+The new company, which is called Crystal View Inc., was born last week after David Wolff, former Vidikron general manager, and Gary Guidi, president of HI-REZ Projections, the service company for Vidikron products, purchased Vidikron's inventory, service and parts departments.

-The new company will continue to service Vidikron projectors (and will honor standing warranties) at its Ashland, Mass., facility and will also begin selling new projectors under the Crystal View brand from its sales office in Ambler, Pa.
-(215-643-6300), Guidi said.
+The new company will continue to service Vidikron projectors (and will honor standing warranties) and will also begin selling new projectors under the Crystal View brand from its sales office in Ambler, Pa., said Guidi.

-The relationship between Guidi and Wolff started after HI-REZ Technologies was chosen to handle Vidikron's warranty and support services "and began turning things around," Guidi said.
+The partnership between Guidi and Wolff started after Ashland, Ma.-based HI-REZ Technologies purchased Vidikron's service department 'and began turning things around,' Guidi said.

-Guidi said that his Hi-REZ Technologies has serviced Vidikron products for 12 years, and had been selling on the Internet updated, remanufactured projectors based on the same Vidikron chassis.
+Guidi said that his company has been servicing Vidikron products for 12 years, and had been selling on the Internet updated, remanufactured Vidikron projectors.

-Guidi vowed that all Crystal View projectors would be quality-control inspected before delivery, and will feature all of the technological superiority of prior Vidikron designs, "along with service support beyond [the dealers'] wildest dreams."
+Guidi vowed that all projectors will be fully quality control inspected before delivery, and will feature all of the technological superiority of prior Vidikron designs, 'along with service support beyond [the dealers'] wildest dreams.'